pritam-code-n-7/roboclasses-care-main/README.md

 ## Areas of improvement

-- Edit screen will be added for Admin Dashboard
 - for Normal Class new api will be used in backend code and update in the frontend according to it.

 ---